jekyllrb-ja/jekyllrb-ja.github.io/_docs/frontmatter.md

 <div class="note">
   <h5>ProTip™: Don't repeat yourself</h5>
   <p>
-    If you don't want to repeat your frequently used front-matter variables over and over, just define <a href="../configuration/#frontmatter-defaults" title="frontmatter defaults">defaults</a>
+    If you don't want to repeat your frequently used front matter variables over and over, just define <a href="../configuration/#front-matter-defaults" title="Front Matter defaults">defaults</a>
     for them and only override them where necessary (or not at all).
 This works both for predefined and custom variables.
   </p>